XBraid/xbraid/test/README.md

          $ ./test.sh diffusion2D.sh

    Then, see if `diffusion2D.err` is of size 0.
+If it is not, look at it's contents to see which test failed.

 -  To add a new regression test:
    Create a new low level script like `diffusion2D.sh` and then call it from a machine